Understanding the Benefits of Health Savings Accounts: A Comprehensive Guide

 Qualified HSA medical expenses include:

-Doctor and medical services
+Doctor and medical services.

-Prescription medications and many over-the-counter medications
+Prescription medications and many over-the-counter medications.

-Dental and vision care
+Dental and vision care.

-Medical devices and supplies
+Medical devices and supplies.

-Certain medical travel expenses
+Certain medical travel expenses.

 The IRS maintains a comprehensive list of eligible expenses on its website.
+HSA funds generally cannot be used for insurance premiums, except for:

-COBRA premiums
+COBRA premiums.

-Health insurance while receiving unemployment benefits
+Health insurance while receiving unemployment benefits.

-Medicare Part B and Part D premiums after age 65
+Medicare Part B and Part D premiums after age 65.

 Best Practices for Tracking Medical Expenses

 Keeping good records is essential if you plan to reimburse yourself in the future.
+One effective system is to maintain a dedicated medical expense folder in cloud storage.

 For example: